naacl-org/naacl-app-2019/README.md

 # NAACL-HLT 2019 official app

-This repsitory contains resources and scripts for the official Whova app for the 2019 Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT).
+This repository contains resources and scripts for the official Whova app for the 2019 Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT).

 # Cloning